emiliano-gandini-outeda/DBWarden/README.md

 # DBWarden

-**DBWarden** is a professional database migration system for Python/SQLAlchemy projects.
+**DBWarden** is a database migration system for Python/SQLAlchemy projects.

 ## Installation